 Gone are the days where trade shows and print ads were the main ingredient in a B2B marketing plan.
 Today, successful technical and engineering companies use inbound marketing to reach new prospects and nurture leads through the buyer's journey.

 Through our annual research study of engineers across the globe, we that found engineers prefer to search online and read available content before talking to a sales team when they are evaluating a new product or service.
-In fact, 60% of the engineer's buying process -- from early research to final purchase -- happens online.
+In fact our research shows 60% of the engineer's buying process -- from early research to final purchase -- happens online.

-In our Smart Marketing for Engineers 2017 Final Report, we found that 60% of the buying process is happening online as prospects interact with digital content on vendor's websites before contacting sales.
+We found that over 60% of the buying process is happening online as prospects interact with digital content on vendor's websites before contacting sales.

 Inbound marketing is all about building a website that attracts your ideal prospects as they progress through the buyer's journey.
 Once prospects visit your site, you continue to engage them with valuable content that shows them a solution to their primary problem statement.
 Finally, inbound marketing delights visitors as you gain their trust and become a trusted advisor through thought leadership content like blogs, white papers, and case studies.